 Advanced Content Authoring and Reporting - Requesting and Interpreting a Standard Learning Locker Export from Storyline

-- Request a consultation with Learn@UW-Madison staff by contacting the DoIT Help Desk.
+- Request a consultation from the Learn@UW-Madison team by contacting the DoIT Help Desk.
 Please indicate that you would like assistance interpreting a data report for a Storyline module.
 Please also include a link to your Canvas course, the module you want data for, any specific data you need, and when you need the data by.
-Data requests are processed within 2 business days.
+Data requests are typically processed within 2 business days.

 Information Available in a Standard Learning Locker Export

 This table outlines some of the data easily available from a Learning Locker export of xAPI data from a Storyline module.